 A web site called PinoyBusiness.ORG, for “Global Filipino Business and Investing Community,” has a daily feature that provides motivational sayings, a link to “free motivational quotes,” another link to “Harness Your Own Power,” and finally a link to “Depression Quotes” (presumably meaning an emotional rather than financial crisis).
 Today’s motivational saying is from Wallace Stevens: “The summer night is like a perfection of thought.”
 I suppose in January this does motivate one … to daydream of a better moment.

 The line is from “The House is Quiet and the World is Calm,” a late poem that actually celebrates, if anything, the final rest of the old reader-poet.
 No blazing artifice there.

 A little further googling and I realize that the line has been passed around from web hand to web hand, obviously further and further from its context, until it is simply axiomatic that it's a “motivational saying.”
 It is, for instance, “Quotation #31277 from Laura Moncur's Motivational Quotations.”
 This is one of those rare moments when I wish Stevens was still around to respond to such “use” of his poetry.
 He would surely fire off a quip that would be memorable in itself.
 The world is not calm.

 E. L. Doctorow was here visiting in March of 2005, and I moderated a discussion with him for about an hour one Tuesday morning late that month.
-Now I've edited a 20-minute excerpt of that longer interview - as the 20th episode in the Kelly Writers House podcast series.
+Now I’ve edited a twenty-minute excerpt of that longer interview — as the twentieth episode in the Kelly Writers House podcast series.
 You can subscribe to these through iTunes and you can download the Doctorow podcast now just by clicking here.